barrucadu/lookwhattheshoggothdraggedin.com/posts/knowledge-of-the-future-of-the-universe.markdown

     This is a homebrew skill I gave one of my *Masks of Nyarlathotep* players after they decided to become friendly with a time-traveller.
-10% chance of answering a plot-relevant question, and immediate recognition of key NPCs.
+10% chance of answering a plot-relevant question, and immediate recognition of key [glos:npc].
 ---

 This probably works best for pulp games.